What is your previous work experience?

 Concentration: Ecosystem Science and Conservation

 Certificate: Geospatial Analysis

 Field Scholarship for Environmental Leadership

-Draft and publish articles evaluating wildlife management practices for large carnivores in Africa to increase awareness and build support for big cat conservation efforts.
+Evaluated wildlife management practices for large carnivores in Africa and wrote blog posts to increase awareness and build support for big cat conservation efforts.
+August – December 2016

 Award ● Field Fellow